 If you are staying in Bratislava for two nights, I would definitely recommend having a meal at FouZoo for something a little bit different.
 You’ll sample plenty of Slovak food on the culinary tour I recommend below, so why not try some incredible Asian fusion cuisine that rivals restaurants in big cities like Chicago and Londnon.
 The plating at FouZoo is impeccable and the flavors are very interesting and well-balanced!
 After dinner, pop into the stylish speakeasy-style Michalska Cocktail Room for one of the best cocktails in Bratislava.

-What to Do in Slovakia in 48 Hours
+What to Do in Bratislava in 48 Hours

 With more than one day in Bratislava, I would recommend checking out a few of the city’s small but mighty museums.
 The Old Town is full of interesting historical features that give an insightful look into the history of Slovakia, which I knew very little about prior to visiting.
 Start with the Primatial Palace.
 It only takes about a half an hour to visit, but the Halls of Mirrors will leave you speechless.
 It reminded me of Versailles!